tlevine/dada.pink/vlermv/index.rst

 main features and then discuss other tools that provide similar things.

 1. Easily serialize Python objects.
-2. Produce a legible filesystem.
+2. Produce a filesystem with meaningful file names.
 3. Navigate directories simply.
 4. It's a "database" but doesn't run its own process.